SAFEGUARDING POLICY and PROCEDURES

 2) To ensure that newly appointed validated leaders are made specifically aware, on appointment, of the potential for undesirable adults to seek access to their activity.

 3) The PCC will provide leaders and those working in Safeguarding access to guidance and training in the understanding of child/vulnerable adult abuse.
 All members of the PCC have an opportunity to read the document All God’s Children.
 (The current PCC membership has all done so.)

-13. The PCC will work to Section 2 of the Lichfield Diocese Child Protection Policy, with the following variation;
+13. The PCC will work to Section 2 of the Lichfield Diocese Child Protection Policy.

 1) In all ‘children only’ activities there must be at least two adults present, one of whom should be a validated leader.

 2) In all ‘mixed age’ activities there must always be two validated leaders present.

 14.The P.C.C. will carry public liability insurance and will insure all leaders and staff for personal accident.